 Of course, any form of design starts with analysis, and while there are many ways to analyze a signal, when your sound source is a digital device such as a radio or other sound wave emitting object, it’s best to have physical hardware on hand so that you can get an accurate reading of the device output.
 A good model will usually run several grand, so it is a somewhat significant investment for your craft, but nowadays you can get a compact and highly capable audio analyzer without completely breaking the bank.

 2. A Collection of Microphones

 Recording new sounds into your software is the best way to develop truly original and unique creations from scratch, especially if you’re going to be developing virtual instruments (i.e. – VST plugins) or lifelike sound effects.
 As you know, it’s important to use the appropriate microphones for your source in order to get a properly tamed signal that accurately represents the sound you’re trying to achieve.
-Generally, vocals are better done on condenser mics while softer instruments and acoustics should be recorded with a dynamic, but you can bend the rules a bit depending on the qualities of the vocalist or instrument you’re recording.
+Generally, the vocals are better done on rode condenser mics while softer instruments and acoustics should be recorded with a dynamic mic.
+You can bend the rules a bit depending on the qualities of the vocalist or instrument you’re recording.

 3. Powerful Audio Interface

 You’re probably aware of the fact that you need an interface, but sadly many amateur sound engineers choose to start out with a cheaper model because it will “work for now.”
 While that is true to an extent, there’s no doubt that a premium Apogee will outperform a low level Focusrite on every occasion.
 Many novice sound engineers don’t understand the power of having built-in signal processors, effects, and amplifiers within the interface itself, but these features can really take your workflow and sound to the next level without any perceivable latency.

 4. Accurate Studio Monitor Speakers